Network Flow Log Audit with Cilium + CLS

 --set hubble.export.dynamic.config.content[1].includeFilters[0].verdict[0]=DROPPED

-This configuration defines two rules:
+The above configuration defines two rule groups:

 - all: Export all traffic (excluding CLS API address).